Prompt Chaining

 |---|---|

-| github.com → | Anthropic's public agent cookbook ships a runnable prompt-chain workflow that drafts marketing copy, gates the result with a programmatic check, then translates it — exactly the decomposition the essay describes. |
+| github.com → | Anthropic's public agent cookbook ships a runnable prompt-chain workflow that drafts marketing copy, gates the result with a programmatic check, then translates it.
+The decomposition matches the essay exactly. |

 | docs.langchain.com → | LangGraph documents prompt chaining as one of the canonical workflow shapes, modelled as a small graph of typed nodes whose edges carry the validated artifact between stages. |

-| openai.com → | OpenAI's Deep Research product runs a multi-stage pipeline that plans sub-questions, retrieves and reads sources for each, then synthesises a report — a long-running chain whose stages are visible to the user as a streaming progress trace. |
+| openai.com → | OpenAI's Deep Research product runs a multi-stage pipeline that plans sub-questions, retrieves and reads sources for each, then synthesises a report.
+The chain is long-running, and its stages are visible to the user as a streaming progress trace. |

 Reader gotcha

-Anthropic's essay names the failure mode bluntly: the trade is latency for accuracy, and the win evaporates when the chain has no programmatic gate between stages — a malformed JSON or an off-topic draft at stage one rides through and the chain returns a confidently wrong final artifact.
+Anthropic's essay names the failure mode bluntly: the trade is latency for accuracy, and the win evaporates when the chain has no programmatic gate between stages.
+A malformed JSON or an off-topic draft at stage one rides through and the chain returns a confidently wrong final artifact.
 The gate is the pattern; the chain without it is just a longer prompt. source

 Implementation sketch